High school football: G-E-T returns to roots for bounce-back season

 Last year’s leading rusher, Nate Schindler, returns after the senior tallied 388 yards and four touchdowns on 69 carries over seven games last season.

-Seiling will return to the backfield this season after primarily being used at receiver last season, earning Winona Daily News all-area recognition for his efforts.
+Seiling will return to the backfield this season after primarily being used at receiver last season.
 As a junior, Seiling hauled in 23 catches for 314 yards and three touchdowns to lead the team in all categories, while finishing third with 101 yards on 47 carries with one rushing score in nine games.
 In his sophomore season, though, the versatile athlete was second on the team on the ground with 436 yards on 55 carries with six scores in just five games.

 Anderson also praised senior Warren Stoner, who had just four touches for 19 yards in 2021, as a key part of the Red Hawks’ primary backfield.
 But Anderson is also impressed with the depth of talent in his backfield, whether they are needed due to injury or not until future seasons.